Chinese softshell turtle: Relations with humans

 The Chinese softshell turtle is the most commonly raised species in China's turtle farms.
 According to the data obtained from 684 Chinese turtle farms, they sold over 91 million turtles of this species every year; considering that these farms represented less than half of the 1,499 registered turtle farms in China, the nationwide total could be over twice as high.
 The Chinese softshell turtle is considered a delicacy in many parts of Asia.
 Turtle soup is made from this species.
 In Japan, it may be stewed with hōtō noodles and served as a winter delicacy.
 Many Koreans, even today, generally have a taboo against eating turtles which has origins in native Korean shamanism.
+Similar shamanism can be seen in its historical use in plastromancy for oracle bone divination in Shang dynasty China, circa 1600 to 1046 B.C.

 P. sinensis can be injured if it is dropped or hit, and is susceptible to shell fungus.
 Captives of this species will eat canned and fresh fish, canned dog food, raw beef, mice, frogs, and chicken.
 However, in captivity it does not usually eat turtle feed.
 It can deliver a painful bite if provoked, but will usually let go after a while.